Directional differentiability for elliptic quasi-variational inequalities of obstacle type: Acknowledgements

 \section{Acknowledgements}

 This research was carried out in the framework of \textsc{MATHEON} supported by the Einstein Foundation Berlin within the ECMath projects OT1, SE5, CH12 and SE15/SE19 as well as project A-AP24.
 The authors further acknowledge the support of the DFG through the DFG-SPP 1962: Priority Programme ``Non-smooth and Complementarity-based Distributed Parameter Systems: Simulation and Hierarchical Optimization'' within Projects 10, 11, and 13, through grant no. HI 1466/7-1 Free Boundary Problems and Level Set Methods, and SFB/TRR154.
+The authors wish to thank Gerd Wachsmuth and Daniel Wachsmuth for their useful comments which helped improve the work.